Why Every 20-Something Needs This Investment Management Tool

 Empower combines a wide-ranging array of features with a wealth of investment advice that's won't leave you scratching your head about what the difference is between stocks and bonds.

 What it does

 Once you've created an account, you can link your retirement accounts, investments, bank accounts, credit cards and mortgage accounts using your individual login information.

 Since all of your account information is synced and updated automatically, you'll be able to see at a glance which investments are pulling in the best returns, how much your 401(k) is costing you and where your money's going each month.

 Why it's a good choice for first-time investors

 You can also do the same with your 401(k) investments and the app breaks it down according to how many years of retirement you could be losing just by paying higher fees.

-Comparing Personal Capital to Mint
+Comparing Empower to Mint

 Mint, however, has the added advantage of allowing you to create budgets based on how you spend.
-Since Personal Capital is primarily meant to be a tool for managing investments, that's not something millennial users are likely to hold against it.
+Since Empower is primarily meant to be a tool for managing investments, that's not something millennial users are likely to hold against it.